Ladvace/WiseMan-DiscordBot/README.md

 ```

+## Support 💻

+If you want to be an active contributor join the discord server [here](https://discord.gg/fnmKKWPWpB)

-## Support 💰
+## Donation 💰

-- if you want to support the me and the discord development consider voting the bot [here](https://top.gg/bot/589693244456042497) and
+- If you want to support the me and the discord development consider voting the bot [here](https://top.gg/bot/589693244456042497) and
 donating: